Between the crazy long lines of Black Friday and the online deals of Cyber Monday is Small Business Saturday.

 - Expanding your customer base

-- Holding events together
+- Holding events together to increase exposure

 - Bundling products

-4. Prepare your staff
+5. Prepare your staff

-Small Business Saturday follow-up
+Small Business Saturday Follow-up

 Your promotional push shouldn’t end when you close the doors on Saturday.
-Use the momentum you’ve built to sail through the rest of the shopping season.
-Here are ways to continue to build revenue:
+Use the momentum you’ve built to sail through the rest of the holiday shopping season.
+Here are some ways to continue to build revenue: